 If you’re sweating a lot, make sure to replenish the lost fluid with water.
 Athletes doing very long, intense exercises may also need to replenish electrolytes along with water.

-Water need is also increased during breastfeeding, as well as several disease states like vomiting and diarrhea.
+Your water need also increases during breastfeeding, as well as several disease states like vomiting and diarrhea.

-Older people may need to consciously watch their water intake, because some studies show that the thirst mechanisms can start to malfunction in old age (25).
+Furthermore, older people may need to consciously watch their water intake because the thirst mechanisms can start to malfunction in old age (25).

-Bottom Line: Most people don’t need to consciously think about water intake, because the thirst mechanism in the brain is very effective.
-However, certain circumstances do call for increased intake.
+Summary Most people don’t need to consciously think about their water intake, as the thirst mechanism in the brain is very effective.
+However, certain circumstances do call for increased attention to water intake.

 At the end of the day, no one can tell you exactly how much water you need.
-As with most things, this depends on the individual.
+This depends on the individual.

-Do some self experimentation… some people may function better with more water than usual, while for others it only causes the inconvenience of more frequent trips to the bathroom.
+Try experimenting to see what works best for you.
+Some people may function better with more water than usual, while for others it only results in more frequent trips to the bathroom.

-If you want to keep things simple (always a good idea), then these guidelines should apply to 90% of people:
+If you want to keep things simple, these guidelines should apply to the majority of people:

-- During high heat and exercise, drink enough to compensate for the lost fluids.
+- During high heat and exercise, make sure to drink enough to compensate for the lost fluids.